clockvoid/GHCiOnServer/README.md

 This program is a Java Servlet program to run GHCi on Tomcat Server powered by Spring Boot.

 This program has a lot of problems especially about security.
-DO NOT INSTALL YOUR Tomcat YET.
+DO NOT INSTALL TO YOUR Tomcat YET.

 ## Installation
 Building and installation is very easy.
 You can use Gradle.